How Long Does Nyquil Last? Duration, Risks, and What to Know

 How Long Does NyQuil Last?

 Most people feel the effects of NyQuil within 30 minutes of ingestion.
-It provides relief for about 6 hours and is ideal for overnight relief from cold and flu symptoms.[2]
+It lasts about 6 hours and is ideal for overnight relief from cold and flu symptoms.[1]

 While NyQuil can last 4 to 6 hours, it can vary.
-People with slower metabolisms may need longer than 6 hours for the drug to be eliminated from the body, while people with faster metabolisms may eliminate it in a much shorter timeframe.
+People with slower metabolisms may need longer than 6 hours for the drug to be eliminated from the body.
+People with faster metabolisms may eliminate it in a much shorter timeframe.

 Recommended NyQuil Dosage